2006 Dutch general election: Voting tools

 Several organisations launched a voting tool which helped voters to decide between the multitude of parties.
-The Institute for Public and Politics (IPP), a government agency, published the "Stemwijzer" (the "Voting-pointer").
-The Stemwijzer presented thirty propositions like "Citizens should elect the Prime Minister." and voters could show their support for these propositions by clicking either "agree", "don't agree" or "don't know".
-The Stemwijzer then showed to which extent the voter agreed with each party, showing them from most to least similarity in answers, advising the voter to vote for the party which agreed with them most.
-The Stemwijzer had also been made for general, European, provincial and municipal elections since 1989.
+The Institute for Public and Politics (IPP), a government agency, published VoteMatch.
+VoteMatch presented thirty propositions like "Citizens should elect the Prime Minister." and voters could show their support for these propositions by clicking either "agree", "don't agree" or "don't know".
+VoteMatch then showed to which extent the voter agreed with each party, showing them from most to least similarity in answers, advising the voter to vote for the party which agreed with them most.
+VoteMatch had also been made for general, European, provincial and municipal elections since 1989.

 Kieskompas (Electoral Compass) was launched by the newspaper Trouw in cooperation with the Vrije Universiteit Amsterdam in order to compete with the Stemwijzer.
 This system was supposed to give considerably more information.
 Here voters could show their support for thirty six propositions on a five-point scale.
 Next they show whether they thought the current cabinet had performed well.
 Finally Kieskompas showed users their attitude towards party leaders as competent and trustworthy.
 The voters were shown a two-axis system (similar to a Nolan Chart) and their own position as well as the position of each party in this chart.
 It stated which party was the closest to them and which party the farthest.
 It also gave them the possibility to see which coalition best matched their political preferences.